-This chart provides the preventable injury-related death death totals by sex for 2017, as well as the breakdown of fatalities by leading causes of death.
+This chart provides the preventable injury-related death totals by sex for 2021, as well as the breakdown of fatalities by leading causes of death.

-The cause with the smallest difference between the proportion of male and female fatalities was falls (51% male) and choking (55% male).
+The causes with the smallest difference between the proportion of male and female fatalities were falls (51% male) and choking (57% male).

-Differences in deaths and death rates by age, sex and cause for 1999 through 2017 may be explored using the interactive chart on the details page.
+Differences in deaths and death rates by age, sex, and cause for 2018 through 2021 may be explored using the interactive chart on the details page.

 - Data Table

-Source: National Center for Health Statistics-Mortality Data for 2017, as compiled from data provided by the 57 vital statistics jurisdictions through the Vital Statistics Cooperative Program.
+Source: National Center for Health Statistics mortality data for 2021, as compiled from data provided by the 57 vital statistics jurisdictions through the Vital Statistics Cooperative Program.